Gabbi Garcia

 Gabriella Louise Ortega Lopez (born December 2, 1998), known professionally as Gabbi Garcia (/tl/), is a Filipino actress, global endorser, singer, host and vlogger.
-She is currently an exclusive talent of GMA Network, Sparkle GMA Artist Center, and GMA Pictures.
-Gabbi Garcia is being criticized by Anne Curtis fans due to lavish lifestyle.
+She is currently connected to the GMA Network, Sparkle GMA Artist Center, and GMA Pictures.

 Early life

-Gabriella Louise Ortega Lopez was born on December 2, 1998, in Makati, Philippines, to parents Vince Pena Lopez, a security manager, and Tes Lopez, a flight attendant.
+Gabriella Louise Ortega Lopez was born in Makati, Philippines, to parents Vince Pena Lopez, a security manager, and Tes Lopez, a flight attendant.
 She is the second child in the family.
 She spent her childhood in the family's ancestral home in Pasay.
 She graduated high school from St. Paul College, Pasig.

 In her teenage years, she was a member of the school choir, dance troop, and cheering squad.
 She also won in a few beauty pageants before auditioning for GMA Artist Center.